DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 - When asked, choose to install miniconda to $HOME/pvOptGUI_MacOS_10/miniconda3
 - When asked, choose NOT to activate the conda environment
-- After the Miniconda3 installation completes, go to the pvOptGUI_MacOS_10 folder containing the new miniconda3 directory and run `./setupMiniconda.sh` to install the required packages.
+- After the Miniconda3 installation completes, go to the pvOptGUI_MacOS_10 folder containing the new miniconda3 directory and run `./setupMiniconda.sh` to install the required Python packages.
-- After the script finishes, a list of packages should appear in the console.
-Verify matplotlib version is 3.4.2, numpy is 1.20.2, and tk is 8.6.10; afterward you may close the console
+- After the script finishes, a list of packages should appear in the terminal.
+Verify matplotlib version is 3.4.2, numpy is 1.20.2, and tk is 8.6.10; afterward you may close the terminal

 Finally, run `./loadOptGUI.sh`, ParaView should open a few seconds later.

-To load pvOptAirfoil into Paraview, locate the toolbar at the top of the screen, then click
+To load pvOptAirfoil in Paraview, locate the toolbar at the top of the screen, then click
 - Tools>>Manage Plugins...
 - Then navigate to the bottom of the pop-up window, select "pvOptAirfoil", and then click "Load Selected".